The L-STAR is one of the most unique weapons in Apex Legends, but how can you master this high-damage energy weapon to secure yourself a dominant win?

 Master the L-STAR’s recoil pattern

-One of the main reasons a lot of players previously disliked the L-STAR wars due to its unwieldy recoil.
-However, Respawn has now alleviated this issue by giving it a new recoil pattern that has lowered the sporadic nature of its kick.
+One of the main reasons a lot of players dislike the L-STAR is due to its unwieldy recoil.
+However, Respawn alleviated this issue by giving it a new recoil pattern that has lowered the sporadic nature of its kick.

 So there you have it, five tips to help you master the L-STAR LMG.
 If you found this guide helpful, then be sure to follow @TitanfallBlog for all the latest Apex Legends news.